EPA's Region 6 Office

 The Arkansas Department of Health received a grant in 2014 to train child care providers and to raise awareness in the community about children’s environmental health.

 The Children’s Environmental Health Network, (CEHN) received a grant in 2013 to Host a Roundtable discussion on Asthma..
 They also hosted a Biennial Scientific Symposium in November 2014.
-Read more about all of our Region 6 children’s health activities in the Children’s Environmental Health Third Annual Program Highlights Report from FY 2014.
+Read more about all of our Region 6 children’s health activities in the Children’s Environmental Health Fourth Annual Program Highlights Report from FY 2014.

 LINKS TO NATIONAL INFORMATION